Download the fact sheet:

 - temporary absence from work because of illness or injury

-- trade union membership or non-membership
+- trade union membership or non-membership or participation in industrial activities

 - being absent from work during maternity leave or other parental leave